We are connecting central Iowans to careers in health care.

 Why it matters

-Led by United Way of Central Iowa, Central Iowa HealthWorks is funded by a $2.25-million grant from the U.S. Department of Labor, Employment and Training Administration.
-United Way of Central Iowa was one of 23 regional workforce partnerships in the U.S. to receive this America’s Promise grant.
+Led by United Way of Central Iowa, Central Iowa HealthWorks is partially funded by the Good Jobs Challenge Grant, awarded by the U.S. Economic Development Administration, Department of Commerce.
+United Way of Central Iowa was one of 32 regional workforce partnerships in the U.S. to receive this grant as apart of the American Rescue Plan

-Watch this video to learn how one of our partners, Broadlawns, is building a stronger workforce through this collaborative effort.
+Watch the video to learn how one of our partners, Broadlawns, is building a stronger workforce through this collaborative effort.

 Central Iowa HealthWorks is working with the following partners to ensure that those trained will be eligible for employment: